vue-gl/vue-gl/CONTRIBUTING.md

 ## Ground Rules

 * Strive to ensure cross-browser compatibility.
-At least IE >= 9, Edge, Chrome, Firefox, Safari.
+At least latest modern browsers.
-* Categorize and design VueGL components to correspond classes in [three.js](https://threejs.org).
+* Categorize and design VueGL components to correspond classes in [three.js](//threejs.org).
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
   See [Code of Conduct](CODE_OF_CONDUCT.md).